 Focusing on the relationship between Anne Hathaway’s stressed-out entrepreneur and Robert De Niro’s retirement-averse titular intern, the film slowly but gradually illustrates the benefit of having an experienced mentor behind you.
 It also touches on many of the challenges that a small startup typically faces, and how having a steady hand to advise you can loosen the weight of running a company.
 If nothing else, The Intern has a lot of smart things to say about the modern workplace, a lot of which is still relevant in 2020.

 Mark Zuckerberg never brought in a CEO - and he was a teenager!

-What other movies about entrepreneurs would you recommend?
-Let us know in the comments below.
+In the meantime, what other movies about entrepreneurs would you recommend?
+Let us know your picks in the comments below.